It may seem like taking an hour out of your day for a massage is a luxury

 kind of pressure or strokes the massage therapist uses," says

-Christopher Celio, MD, a board-certified family medicine physician at
+Christopher Celio, MD, board-certified family medicine physician with

-St. Jude Medical Center.
-"Your doctor might recommend it for certain physical and mental
+at St. Joseph Hoag Health.
+"Your doctor might recommend it for certain

-health issues, such as headaches, anxiety or sports injuries.
-Other people
+physical and mental health issues, such as headaches, anxiety or sports

 Among the most common types of massages are: